-Time-Dependent Violation Impact Factor Table FACTOR THRESHOLD Factor multiplier if threshold NOT met Factor multiplier if threshold met F {ph} The violation was associated with other inspection findings that indicated related effects on pipeline system integrity (e.g., leaks, corrosion, PHMSA Advisory Bulletin, missing records, etc.) 1 5 Fhh The violation was associated with other inspection findings that indicated related effects on public safety (e.g., hazardous leaks, safety-critical activity, safety-related condition, etc.) 1 10 Fi The violation was associated with other inspection findings that indicated the violation contributed to an Incident 1 20
+Time-Dependent Violation Impact Factor Table FACTOR THRESHOLD Factor multiplier if threshold NOT met Factor multiplier if threshold met Fph The violation was associated with other inspection findings that indicated related effects on pipeline system integrity (e.g., leaks, corrosion, PHMSA Advisory Bulletin, missing records, etc.) 1 5 Fhh The violation was associated with other inspection findings that indicated related effects on public safety (e.g., hazardous leaks, safety-critical activity, safety-related condition, etc.) 1 10 Fi The violation was associated with other inspection findings that indicated the violation contributed to an Incident 1 20

-- (II) Time-independent/outcome-based violations. - (A) Failure to follow or inadequate/missing operator procedures: - (i) penalty assessed by individual or group actions or activities required by rule or procedure; - (ii) penalty amount calculated by equation:
+(II) Time-independent/outcome-based violations.

+- (A) Violations determined by a failure to follow or inadequate/missing operator procedures: - (i) the penalty is assessed by individual or group actions or activities required by rule or procedure; - (ii) the penalty amount is calculated by the equation: